VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes: The Benchmark

 \subsection{Evaluation Process}

-\paragraph{Metrics.} We rely on the average accuracy as the principal metric for our benchmark, scored over all questions, each difficulty split, as well as each task category.
+\paragraphx{Metrics.} We rely on the average accuracy as the principal metric for our benchmark, scored over all questions, each difficulty split, as well as each task category.
 We define an answer as accurate if it precisely matches the ground truth label.
 For binary questions, we measure pair-wise accuracy, and score a pair as correct if both questions are correct, and false otherwise.

-\paragraph{Answer extraction.} Although our prompts aim to constrain output format, \vlms~do not always follow these instructions.
+\paragraphx{Answer extraction.} Although our default prompts (see~\cref{subsec:appendix:prompts}) aim to constrain output format, \vlms~do not always follow these instructions.
 To address this, we apply simple heuristic-based preprocessing to extract and normalize responses across tasks.

 For multiple-choice questions, we detect the option letter and map it to the corresponding label, or directly match the label when possible.
 For counting questions, we extract either numeral or lexical integer forms, defaulting to the last-mentioned integer if multiple candidates appear.
 For OCR tasks, we extract the relevant text, then normalize it by removing diacritics, punctuation, and spacing, converting to lowercase, and replacing `V' with `U' and `J' with `I' to reduce ambiguity in Latin texts.